 This post may contain affiliate links.
 Click here for my affiliate disclosure.
 If you purchase items through my affiliate links, I receive a small commission but your price doesn't change.

 To make this casserole, I used some old leftover bread that’s been in the freezer since I was working to perfect my Homemade Bread recipe a few years ago.
-You can use any bread that’s on plan for Trim Healthy Mamas.
+You can use any bread that’s on plan in a THM E setting for Trim Healthy Mamas.
+Sprouted or sourdough bread would probably be closest in texture and fuel type to the bread I used.
+Fuel Pull breads made with something like THM Baking Blend may not soak up as much liquid and may not hold up as well.

 If you don’t want to top this casserole with syrup, I recommend adding a little extra THM Super Sweet Blend to the recipe.